adsblol/website/content/en/feed/adsb-image.md

 type: docs
 ---

-This image is made and maintained by [Dirk Hohndel](https://github.com/dirkhh) with contributions from [myself](https://github.com/katlol).
+This image is made and maintained by [dirkhh](https://github.com/dirkhh/adsb-feeder-image) with contributions from [myself](https://github.com/katlol).

 ## Prerequisites